mifi/lossless-cut/docs/troubleshooting.md

 ## Cut file has same length as input

-If you cut a file, but the duration of the exported file is the same as input file's duration, try to disable all tracks except for the video track and see if that helps.
-Sometimes a file contains some tracks that LosslessCut is unable to cut.
-It will then leave them as is, while cutting the other tracks.
+If you cut a file, but the duration of the exported file is the same as input file's duration, try to disable all tracks except for the video track and export again.
+Sometimes a file contains some tracks that LosslessCut is unable to cut, and those tracks will be left as-is, while cutting only the other tracks.
 This may lead to incorrect output duration.
 Try also changing `avoid_negative_ts` (in export options).
+If your file has too few keyframes, and you are trying to cut a short segment, it might not cut at all.
+If you control the app or device that produces your source videos (like OBS Studio), try to reduce keyframe interval in the app's encoding options.

 If you are trying to cut a FLAC file but your output has the same duration as input, you might have run into [this ffmpeg limitation](https://github.com/mifi/lossless-cut/discussions/1320).